nusmodifications/nusmods/export/README.md

 yarn start
 yarn start:export

-# Start export server - use "yarn start" if you don't need the browser
+# Start export server - use "yarn devtools" if need to see the graphical browser with
 # developer tools.
 Note that PDF export does not work if this is set.
 cd ../export
 yarn dev